useStable/code-exercise/README.md

 ### Requirements
 * The web application resembles the provided mock-ups
 * The mock mail item data provided in the `data.json` file (in the top level of this repository) is served to the frontend via an endpoint that supports pagination and search
-* Users can paginate forward and backward through the mail items when there are more than 6 mail items
+* Users can paginate through the mail items when there are more than 6 mail items
-* Users can use the search bar to query on the following mail attributes
+* Users can search for mail
-  - `businessRecipient`
-  - `from`
-  - `individualRecipient`
 * The codebase is pushed to a remote repository

 ### Resources